AGTGreg/AppBlocks/README.md

 # Introduction

-AppBlocks is a lightweight javascript library (~5kb minified) for building micro apps for the front-end.
+AppBlocks is a tiny javascript library (~4kb minified) for building micro apps for the front-end.
+The Goal of AppBlocks is to provide all the necessary functionality for developing front-end micro apps while beeing lightweight, practical and as small as possible.

 ## Installation